SalesHUD

 What's next

-We're opening up to a second cohort of pilot users in early 2025.
-If you're interested in shaping the product, reach out.
+We are continuing to configure SalesHUD for more sales workflows.
+If you're interested in using the product, reach out.
 We're looking for teams who:

 • Have 5+ reps doing live calls daily (across Zoom, Meet, or Teams)